Mennaa-Ayman/Airbnb-Data-Analytics/README.md

 - `Cleaning/` — cleaning scrabbed data (e.g., handling nulls, filtering columns, handling datatypes)
 - `nlp/` — NLP notebooks (e.g., features extraction from rental description text, reviews analysis).
 - `Analysis/` — Prices analysis with location, ratings and rental features.
+- `Plots/`  — Analysis outputs
 - `Models/` — Regression models for predicting price based on rental features.
+- `Streamlit_Gui/` — Dashboard for presenting the data cleaning and using the model

 ## How to Run
 1. Clone the repository: